Published:

 This article underscores the importance of speaking to a knowledgeable loan officer or broker, before making any mortgage-related decisions.

 There are a lot of financing options available these days.
-The mortgage industry has become more flexible over the last couple of years, with new loan programs coming onto the market.
+The mortgage industry has become more flexible in recent years, with new loan programs coming onto the market.
 We encourage borrowers to explore all of their options to find the best “fit.”

 Get an Instant Mortgage Rate Quote Today